invinciblejha/kaggle/heritage/README.md

 Findings
 ========
 Interesting how majority pcg tends to stick.
-Seems to be a reliable attribute python explore.py -x derived_Y1_Claims.csv:PrimaryConditionGroup -y  derived_Y2_Claims.csv:PrimaryConditionGroup python explore.py -x derived_Y2_Claims.csv:PrimaryConditionGroup -y  derived_Y3_Claims.csv:PrimaryConditionGroup
+Seems to be a reliable attribute.

+python explore.py -x derived_Y1_Claims.csv:PrimaryConditionGroup -y  derived_Y2_Claims.csv:PrimaryConditionGroup
+python explore.py -x derived_Y2_Claims.csv:PrimaryConditionGroup -y  derived_Y3_Claims.csv:PrimaryConditionGroup

 Effects
 -------
 * DrugCount.csv

 ** DSFS seems to be an effect
 ** DrugCount seems to be an effect (more in Y3?)

 * LabCount.csv

 ** 'Year' could be an effect
 ** DSFS seems to be an effect
 ** LabCount seems to an effect (more in Y3?)

 * Members.csv

 ** AgeAtFirstClaim seems to a strong effect for Y2 and Y3 ** Sex could be an effect
 ** ClaimsTruncated seems to a strong effect

 * derived_Claims.csv

 ** NumClaims is an effect

 Counts